Emanuel Ungaro: The House of Emanuel Ungaro

+synthetics, plastics, and metals worn with high boots, helmets, visors, and chrome and plastic jewelry.
+Sonia Knapp designed his prints, and footwear was provided by Roger Vivier.
+He was known for including shorts with his minidresses to make mini lengths easier to wear.
+His designs were said to be strongly influenced by former employer Courrèges.

-His womenswear designs of the 1970s were noted for their exuberant mixing of colorful prints.
-He experimented with a few silhouettes and styles in the early part of the decade before settling in to the voluminous, layered, peasant-based styles known as the Big Look or Soft Look that dominated high fashion from 1974 to 1978, Ungaro's print mixtures fitting well into the period's multi-layer esthetic.
+His womenswear designs of the 1970s were noted for their exuberant mixing of Sonia Knapp's colorful prints.
+In the year 1970, he moved from his long-held Space Age styles and adopted the longer, looser, more flowing look that had been burgeoning among the fashion-conscious since the late sixties.
+He helped instigate the decade's characteristic layered look in 1971 before settling in to the voluminous, layered, peasant-based styles known as the Big Look or Soft Look that dominated high fashion from 1974 to 1978.
+Ungaro's print mixtures fit well into the period's multi-layer esthetic.
 He didn't adopt the big Fall 1978 change to big shoulders and narrow skirts until 1979, but during the 1980s he would reach a pinnacle of success and influence with his versions of it.